 Some people switch to an ostomy cap.
 Other people may switch to a smaller mini-pouch or a closed-end pouch.
 All of these choices are smaller, less bulky and more discreet.

 What can I wear to feel more confident?

 Men might consider wearing a tank top that covers the pouch or a cummerbund-type garment to help secure the pouch.

-If you are a woman, intimate apparel such as a chemise, nighty or singlet can help you feel attractive while still covering your pouch completely.
-Crotch-less underwear might also be an option to provide more support for the stoma, as your body moves.
+If you are a woman, intimate apparel such as a chemise, a corsage or camisole can help you feel attractive while still covering your pouch completely.
+Crotch-less underwear might also be an option to provide more support for the ostomy, as your body moves.

-Another product option is a pouch cover, which can come in an array of different colours.
+Another product option is a pouch cover, which can come in an array of different colors.
 This can allow you to feel more discreet.